Resources for:

 Fall Quarter

-301 (2) Directed Elementary Field Experiences in Diverse Schools
+ED 301 (2) Directed Elementary Field Experience in Diverse Schools

-320 (4) Teaching Physical and Health Education in Elementary School
+ED 320 (2) Teaching Physical and Health Education in Elementary School (5 sessions)

-323B (2) Curriculum and Methods for Elementary School Science
+ED 323B (2) Curriculum Methods in Elementary Science (5 sessions)

-326 (4) Curriculum and Methods for Elementary Reading
+ED 326 (4) Curriculum and Methods for Elementary School Reading

 winter quarter

-304 (8) Student Teaching in the Elementary School OR
+ED 304 (8) Student Teaching in Elementary School Seminar

-322B (4) Curriculum and Methods for Elementary School Mathematics
+ED 322B (4) Curriculum and Methods for Elementary School Math

-325 (2) Teaching the Visual and Performing Arts in Elementary School
+ED 325 (2) Teaching Visual and Performing Arts

 Total (20 quarter units)